joshthecomposer/Continuo/README.md

 :white_square_button: Client will be migrated to Blazor hybrid and output to IOS and Web
 :white_square_button: Practice session state is cached in the DB and shared across platforms.
 :white_check_mark: API features a short term JWT Auth system (One minute expiry) with a long term Refresh Token stored on the Database.
+:white_square_button: Web client and API will be deployed to AWS with cloudfront serving User media from a secure S3 bucket.
 ### Product backlog
 * Windows, Android, and Mac build.
 * Video recording capability for posture and technique practice session review.